Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: Applications: A B d G extension of spinful Haldane model

 Without loss of generality, we limit our study to the $\Uparrow$ sector.
 We focus on systems that have edge modes and band gaps near zero energy when $B=0$ (as shown in the top row of Figs. \ref{fig:fig1} and \ref{fig:fig2}), so that the first-order perturbation theory may be applied to bulk states but not to edge modes near zero energy.
 We display the real (middle row) and imaginary (bottom row) eigenvalues of $H_\Uparrow$ when $B \neq 0$ in Fig. \ref{fig:fig1} where $m$ is fixed to 0 but $\phi$ is allowed to vary and in Fig. \ref{fig:fig2} where $\phi$ is fixed to $\pi/2$ but $m$ is allowed to vary.

 To gain insight, we compute the ``commutator" in Eq. (\ref{eq:a commutator}), using Eqs. (\ref{eq:A and B for our model}) and (\ref{eq: alpha beta gamma stripe}), to find

 This result shows that only when $\phi=\pi/2$ (or $3\pi/2$) and thus only when the system has time reversal symmetry, are bulk states stable in the presence of a paring term.
 This is evident in Fig. \ref{fig:fig1} where the bulk particle (red) and hole (green) energies that are degenerate when $B = 0$ (top row) become complex when $B \neq 0$ and $\phi$ takes values different from $\pi/2$ (left and right columns).
 Note that Eq. (\ref{eq:unconventional commutator [A,B]}) is independent of the staggered potential $m$.
-Thus, as long as it remains time reversal invariant, our system has a stable bulk even when it is no longer inversion symmetric.
+Thus, as long as it remains time-reversal-invariant, our system has a stable bulk even when it is no longer inversion-symmetric.
 Indeed, as Fig. \ref{fig:fig2} illustrates, the presence of $m$ does not affect bulk stability; all bulk spectra are real.